TrueNASTrueNAS Nightly Development Documentation

 For more information on creating NFS shares, see Adding NFS Shares.

-To set up NFS sharing:
+To set up NFS sharing from the Add NFS screen:

 1. Add additional packages like nfs-common to any client systems that require them.